pytorch/serve/examples/Huggingface_Largemodels/Readme.md

 **_NOTE:_** Install Zip cli tool

 Navigate to the path got from the above script.
-Here it is
+In this example it is

 ```bash
 cd model/models--bigscience-bloom-7b1/snapshots/5546055f03398095e385d7dc625e636cc8910bf2/